spenserpothier/spenser.io/content/pages/about.md

 {{< fa fa-graduation-cap >}} I went to the [University of Washington - Bothell](http://uwb.edu/css) to pursue a degree in Computing and Software Systems

-{{< fa fa-heart >}} I enjoy spending time outdoors hiking and backpaking with my wife and sharing it on our blog, [Aimless Wonderers](http://www.aimlesswonderers.com).
+{{< fa fa-heart >}} I enjoy spending time outdoors hiking and backpacking with my wife.
 I also enjoy staying at home hanging out with our pets, playing games with friends, and working on improving our house and garden.

 {{< fa fa-code >}} I am always trying to learn new technologies, but lately my focus has been on [Go](https://golang.org) and [Kubernetes](https://kubernetes.io)